 Glenalmond offers a full programme of cultural, artistic, sporting and educational school trips and exchanges.

 Glenalmond College has links with a number of schools abroad and one of the biggest highlights is our international exchange with Brooks School in Massachusetts, USA.
-This really engages our Lower Sixth Form as they vie for the right to be the girl and boy chosen to take part in this prestigious exchange.
+This really engages our Lower Sixth Form as they vie for the right to be one of the pupils chosen to take part in this prestigious exchange.

 There are many other trips: Italy to experience the historical and linguistic delights of cities like Rome; the Alps and beyond for ski camps which help pupils to improve their skiing or take it to a more competitive level; and theatre trips to the likes of Stratford upon Avon.

 Our Friends of Glenalmond travel awards also allow members of the Upper Sixth Form to fund trips abroad which may be connected with their examination subjects or a charitable cause they want to support.
-Further details are available below.
+Further information from Richard Myers.

 Every second year a group of pupils spends an intensive nine day period in late March visiting Rome, Ostia, Tivoli, Pompeii and Paestum.
 Our travellers enjoy the very best of Italian culture and stay for six nights in Rome on the Aventine Hill overlooking the Circus Maximus and for two nights in Paestum, arguably the "jewel of Campania".
 A "must" for classicists and historians, the trip is always hugely popular and enjoys a generous financial support from the Andrew Innes Trust.
 Andrew Innes, who was a Captain of Coll, died in a tragic accident in his early twenties.